Managing Your Aid

 |Less than half-time||1-5 hours|

 Pell Grants are based on full-time enrollment and are reduced if you’re taking fewer hours.
-If you enrolled in less than 12 hours either during the Fall and Spring terms, you may have Pell eligibility for the summer term.
+If you enrolled full-time during the Fall and Spring terms, you may have Pell eligibility remaining for the summer term.

 SEOG and TPEG awards require at least six hours.